wassila11/Personal_Blog/content/post/eWPTXv2/index.md

 ---
-title: Yogosha Christmas CTF 2023
+title: Unlocking CyberSkills: Ultimate Guide to Acing the eWPTXv2 Certification
 # Summary for listings and search engines
-summary: Web Challenges Writeup
+summary: eWPTXv2 Certificate Review and Tips
 # Link this post with a project
 # projects: []